-Aesara is a Python library that lets you define, optimize, and evaluate
+Aesara is a Python library that allows one to define, optimize/rewrite, and

-possible to attain speeds rivaling hand-crafted C implementations for problems
+speeds rivaling hand-crafted C implementations for problems involving large

 Aesara combines aspects of a computer algebra system (CAS) with aspects of an optimizing compiler.
-It can also generate customized C code for many mathematical operations.
-This combination of CAS with optimizing compilation is particularly useful for tasks in which complicated mathematical expressions are evaluated repeatedly and evaluation speed is critical.
-For situations where many different expressions are each evaluated once, Aesara can minimize the amount of compilation/analysis overhead, but still provide symbolic features such as automatic differentiation.
+It can also generate customized code for multiple compiled languages and/or their Python-based interfaces, such as C, Numba, and JAX.
+This combination of CAS features with optimizing compilation and transpilation is particularly useful for tasks in which complicated mathematical expressions are evaluated repeatedly and evaluation speed is critical.
+For situations where many different expressions are each evaluated once, Aesara can minimize the amount of compilation and analysis overhead, but still provide symbolic features such as automatic differentiation.

-Aesara’s compiler applies many optimizations of varying complexity to these symbolic expressions.
+Aesara’s compiler applies many default optimizations of varying complexity.
 These optimizations include, but are not limited to:

 - constant folding

-- merging of similar subgraphs, to avoid redundant calculation
+- merging of similar sub-graphs, to avoid redundant calculations

 - inserting efficient BLAS operations (e.g.

 - using memory aliasing to avoid unnecessary calculations

 - using in-place operations wherever it does not interfere with aliasing

 - improvements to numerical stability (e.g. and )

 For more information see Optimizations.